Emmeline Kingdon

 Emmeline Maria Kingdon (1817 – 25 March 1890) was an English headmistress of the Royal School for Daughters of Officers of the Army in Bath.

 Life

 Kingdon was born in Bridgerule (probably) in 1817.
 Her parents were Caroline (born Nicholson) and Reverend Thomas Hockin Kingdon.
-Her father was a vicar and she had two brothers who followed him into that profession taking over "his" parishes at Bridgerule and Pyworthy.
+Her father was a vicar and she had two brothers who followed him into that profession, taking over "his" parishes at Bridgerule and Pyworthy.
 The third and last brother became a barrister.
-Kingdon became her father's de facto housekeeper and she took an interest in her village school.
+Kingdon became her father's de facto housekeeper and took an interest in her village school.
 Her father died in 1853 and at some point she travelled (and met Florence Nightingale).